tessercat/daoistic-book/blog/ants-part-1/content.md

 and builds trust
 by listening closely.
-Ministers hide their authority and don’t conspire against him.
+Ministers hide their authority but don’t conspire against him.
 Instead,
 they control the boss by doing their job.